How to Accept Crypto Payments for Digital Products — Zero Fees

 How SellvyPay Works

-4. SellvyPay monitors the blockchain.
+SellvyPay monitors the blockchain.
 Our monitoring infrastructure watches for incoming transactions to the derived address.
-Once the required confirmations are reached (1 for BTC, 3 for LTC, 3 for DOGE), the order is automatically marked as paid and the product is delivered.
+Once the required confirmations are reached, the order is automatically marked as paid and the product is delivered.

 Supported Cryptocurrencies

-All six coins carry zero processing fees through SellvyPay.
-The only cost the buyer incurs is the blockchain network fee (gas), which is standard for any crypto transaction and is not charged by Sellvy.
+All 14 coins carry zero crypto processing fees through SellvyPay.
+Platform fees (5% Free, 2% Pro, 0% Business) are deducted at payout.
+The only other cost is the blockchain network fee (gas), which is standard for any crypto transaction.

 Setting Up SellvyPay — Step by Step